alf-p-steinbach/Install-FLTK-for-use-with-Visual-C-/README.md

 For the Windows API level program coding I encounter two main issues: that `WM_SETFONT` doesn’t seem to work with a basic dialog window, and that `DrawTextA` doesn’t work correctly with UTF-8 as the process codepage, so that I have to use the UTF-16 based `DrawTextW`, with conversion of the program’s text from UTF-8 to UTF-16 encoding.

 For the FLTK program coding I similarly encounter some issues, in particular that `fl_translate` appears to have no effect.
-I surmise that it may that it has no effect on graphics operations with integer coordinates.
+I surmise that it may be that it has no effect on graphics operations with integer coordinates.
 But I decide to not check that.

 Another issue with FLTK: